hatunglam/id-jepa/README.md

 The Predictor module receives the context embeddings and target mask tokens, and produces predicted embeddings for the masked regions of the target input.

 The two sets of tokens are first concatenated and passed through a linear bottleneck projection, which reduces their dimensionality.
-This bottleneck forces the encoders to do most of the representational work and helps prevent model collapse (similar to BYOL).
+This bottleneck forces the encoders to do most of the representational work and helps prevent model collapse.

 The projected sequence is then processed by a lightweight transformer, consisting of 8 blocks with multi-head self-attention layers.
 After encoding, the sequence is projected back to the original embedding dimension.